aanjaos/.github/profile/README.md

 # aanjaneya_meaowOS

-aanjaneya_meaowOS is an Android Custom ROM Based ArrowOS, you can say ARROW-FORKED or anything, me and my team don't care so much sorry.
+aanjaneya_meaowOS is an Android Custom ROM Based LineageOS, you can say LineageOS-Forked or anything, me and my team don't care so much sorry.

 -------------------------------
 Supported Android Versions

-- T (Android 13)
+- U (Android 14)

 ## Starting From Source
 ---------